Broadening Access to the Earth and Environmental Sciences: Increasing the Diversity of Undergraduate Students Learning

 February 23-25, 2014

 Note: This workshop has already taken place.
 Read the workshop synthesis for a summary of key ideas and the workshop outcomes for materials developed in association with the workshop.
 Workshop presentations and summaries of discussions are available on the program page; participants' profile, degree program, and essay contributions are available via the participants page.

-This workshop will focus on strategies for increasing the diversity of students graduating from all types of programs with a substantial geoscience component and supporting their successful entry into the workforce.
-Participants will showcase successful strategies employed by their own programs including traditional departmental programming, inter institutional programming, community-based approaches, and opportunities made possible through technology.
-We welcome participation from 2 and 4 year programs in any aspect of the geosciences, environmental science, geography and other allied fields.
+This workshop focused on strategies for increasing the diversity of students graduating from all types of programs with a substantial geoscience component and supporting their successful entry into the workforce.
+Participants showcased successful strategies employed by their own programs including traditional departmental programming, inter-institutional programming, community-based approaches, and opportunities made possible through technology.
+We had participation from 2 and 4 year programs from across the geosciences, environmental science, geography and other allied fields.

 Read the workshop overview for details about the workshop goals, schedule, expectations for participants, and how to apply.